Sofia Metro

 The Sofia Metro (Софийски метрополитен, also colloquially called Софийско метро) is the rapid transit network servicing the Bulgarian capital city Sofia.
 It is the only metro in Bulgaria.
 It began operation on 28 January 1998.
-As of 2024, the Sofia Metro consists of four interconnected lines, serving 47 stations, with a total route length of 52.0 km and also being among the top 15 of the most extensive European metro systems, ranking 14th as of 2023.
+As of 2026, the Sofia Metro consists of four interconnected lines, serving 50 stations, with a total route length of 52.0 km and also being among the top 15 of the most extensive European metro systems, ranking 9th as of 2026.
 The Metro links the densely populated districts of Lyulin – Mladost (M1 line – Red) and Nadezhda – Lozenets (M2 line – Blue), and serves the Vasil Levski Sofia Airport.
+A single ride ticket is 0.80 EUR.

 History

 Planned since the 1960s, construction of the metro started in the 80s with the demolition of a significant number of buildings.
 At the beginning of the 90s, construction stopped due to a lack of funds and the complexity of the construction work.
 Being one of the oldest cities in Europe, Sofia contains many historical layers underneath its central areas.
 Evidence of antiquity can be clearly seen at the Serdika Station, which exhibits a wealth of unearthed Thracian and Roman ruins.
 During the construction of the enormous complex of the National Palace of Culture, two stations forming part of the M2 line and their connecting tunnels were built.

 The construction of the system began from the route that sees the highest volume of passenger traffic, reaching 38,000 at rush hour.